-Geoff is hands-on with every project that Streamology works on, which ensures personal management and an in-depth understanding of the project requirements.
-The flexible Streamology model means that Geoff can draw upon an extensive network of academic and management experts from throughout Australia, ensuring all disciplines are covered from the physical, ecological, political, planning and social sciences.
+Geoff ‘s role at Streamology as Technical Director aligns well with our growing team of environmental scientists, geomorphologists and hydrologists.
+This ensures Geoff’s experience and expertise flows into the projects when required and Geoff ensure the Streamology team has an in-depth understanding of the project requirements and outputs.
+The Streamology model means that Geoff can draw upon a number of our skilled team members, plus an extensive network of academic and management experts from throughout Australia, ensuring all disciplines are covered from the physical, ecological, political, planning and social sciences.

 Streamology's growing staff and associates are passionate about the environment.
 So much so that, everyday, we aim to get out and experience it, which is why we are based on the Ovens River, northeast Victoria.
-In addition to Geoff, Mick and Pip on the team, we have recently welcomed Steve and Jess, two environmental scientists who share our passion and understanding for the natural environment.
+In addition to Geoff, Mick and Pip on the team, we have recently welcomed Steve, Jess, James, Neil and another Jess!
+All our team members share our passion and understanding for the natural environment.

 The passion from the team to enjoy the environment drives the desire to go beyond a 'task' and ensure our research and consulting leads to the best outcome for the client and our healthy river systems of the future.